 New video shows well-trodden path to improved eating quality

-Meat Standards Australia (MSA) have released a new video following the rigorous pathway to producing sheepmeat with consistent eating quality.
+Meat Standards Australia (MSA) has released a new video following the rigorous pathway to producing sheepmeat with consistent eating quality.

 “There’s a lot of variation in the red meat industry, but if more producers followed the MSA pathways and recommendations that would tighten things right up.
 A little bit of extra effort on-farm makes a big difference to the end product,” he said.